-North Korea slams U.S. for allowing Seoul to build up missile capability
+North Korea rebukes U.S. for allowing Seoul to build up missile capability

-The two leaders agreed to abolish guidelines dating back to 1979 that had capped Seoul’s development of missiles to a range of 800 kilometers (500 miles).
+The two leaders agreed to abolish guidelines dating to 1979 that had capped Seoul’s development of missiles to a range of 800 kilometers (500 miles).
 The termination of the missile pact, which was put in place to avoid a regional arms race, expands Seoul’s ability to target the North.

 It also potentially puts major Chinese cities within reach of South Korean missiles.